-Prior to his arrival at the UCLA School of Theater, Film and Television, Metzger was assistant professor of English, theater studies, and Asian & Middle Eastern studies at Duke University.
-He was awarded the inaugural Fulbright Research Chair in North American Society and Culture at Concordia University (Montreal) and has also been adjunct faculty at Antioch University, Loyola Marymount University and the USC School of Dramatic Arts.
+Before his arrival at the UCLA School of Theater, Film and Television in 2012, Metzger was an assistant professor of English, theater studies, and Asian & Middle Eastern studies at Duke University.
+He was named the inaugural Fulbright Research Chair in North American Society and Culture at Concordia University (Canada) in 2008 and a Framing the Global fellow with Indiana University and Indiana University Press (2011-2018).
+At the beginning of his academic career, he served as adjunct faculty at Antioch University, Loyola Marymount University and the USC School of Dramatic Arts.
 In addition to his academic work, he spent three years in social services at the L.A.
-Gay & Lesbian Center and as an independent consultant to school districts and other non-profit institutions.
+LGBT Center and as an independent consultant to school districts and other non-profit institutions.